 Details of the intervention

-Researchers conducted two randomized evaluations to test whether single women respond to the tradeoff between academic and social performance by changing their career-oriented behavior when they know it will be visible to their peers.
+In 2016, researchers conducted two randomized evaluations to test whether single women respond to the tradeoff between academic and social performance by changing their career-oriented behavior when they know it will be visible to their peers.

 In the first evaluation, on the first day of the MBA program, a career counselor asked new students to fill out a questionnaire about their job preferences that would be used to help place them into summer internships.
 The questionnaire asked about students’ desired compensation, hours of work, and days per month of travel; and asked them to rate their leadership abilities and professional ambition.
 Students were randomly assigned to complete one of two questionnaire versions: in the public version, instructions noted that “your answers” would be discussed during the career class, and in the private version, instructions noted that “anonymized answers” would be discussed during class.

 In a second evaluation, researchers tested whether single women would represent themselves as less ambitious and less career-focused in front of their male, as opposed to female, classmates.
 Students were placed in small groups of six or seven; some female students were randomly assigned to groups of otherwise all-male students, and some were randomly assigned to all-female groups.
 Researchers then distributed a short questionnaire asking students to make hypothetical choices over jobs.
-For example, in one hypothetical, students were asked to choose between two jobs: one with a high salary and long work hours, and one with a lower salary and standard work hours.
+For example, in one hypothetical, students were asked to choose between a job with a high salary and long work hours, and one with a lower salary and standard work hours.
 Students were told that their answers would be discussed in their small groups.

 Results and policy lessons